-sequentially and 6.1% on a year over year basis.
+both sequentially and year over year.
 Revenues missed

 Revenues by End Market

-The Consumer end market remained the largest revenue contributor,
+end market remained the largest revenue contributor, accounting

 beneficial as it secured design wins for its sensor technology.